CaicedoLab/CHAMMI-75/benchmarks/jumpcp1/ReadMe.md

 Well-level profiles are expected to be in `features` folder.

 `misc/well_level_aggregation_example.py` - feature aggregation example for DINO.
 In principle the same applies to other deep learning methods (mind the feature dimensionality).
+It is basically mean aggregation over cells in a well (no step for per image aggregation as in DeepProfiler paper).

 Results for reporting would be in `fr_replicability_{feature_extractor}_results.csv` and `fr_matching_{feature_extractor}_results.csv`.